Pan-seared Brussels sprouts in a sweet-savory soy glaze are truly one of the best things ever.

 - Heat the oil in a large cast-iron skillet over medium-high heat.
 When the oil begins to shimmer, place the sprouts in the pan in a single layer, cut-side down.
 Add the garlic cloves and chile slices in between the sprouts.
 Season with salt and pepper.

-- Cook without stirring or turning until the sprouts are well browned on the bottom.
+- Cook without stirring or turning until the sprouts are well browned on the bottom, about 5 minutes.
 Using tongs, turn the sprouts over so that the cut sides are up.

 - Transfer the skillet to the oven.
 Roast, stirring occasionally if needed, for about 10 minutes, until the sprouts are browned and tender and the stray leaves are crisp.

 - While the sprouts are in the oven, stir together the soy sauce, brown sugar, and vinegar in a small saucepan and heat over medium heat, stirring frequently, until thickened to a glaze.
 Remove from the heat.